Skills copilot-sdk

 copilot-sdk

-Build AI Apps with GitHub Copilot SDK
+Build Applications with the GitHub Copilot SDK

 Supports: Claude Codex Code(CC)